jamesmehorter/device-theme-switcher/readme.txt

 == Frequently Asked Questions ==

-Q: How do I display a link in my handheld theme for users to "View Full Website"?
+**How do I display a link in my handheld theme for users to "View Full Website"?**

-A: This plugin creates two widgets for doing just that!
+This plugin creates two widgets for doing just that!
 Or you can use the template tags below.

 To display a link for users to "View the full website" place the following anywhere in your handheld and tablet themes.
 `<?php if (class_exists('Device_Theme_Switcher')) : Device_Theme_Switcher::generate_link_to_full_website(); endif; ?>`